What is Dynamic Routing?

 2. EIGRP (Enhanced Interior Gateway Routing Protocol)

-It is considered as a proprietary protocol for Cisco.
+It is considered a proprietary protocol for Cisco.
 Just for your information, just the Cisco devices make use of EIGRP.
 It is a completed-featured protocol, just like OSPF.
 It has some amazing features, but until you make sure that you are going to have a Cisco network, the use of open protocol (OSPF) is recommended.
 EIGRP has replaced IGRP, which was its predecessor.
 The metric that is needed to select the best route through EIGRP is calculated using a formula that takes into account bandwidth, reliability, delay of the link, and load.

 3. RIP (Routing Information Protocol)

 RIP is considered an open-source protocol.
 Version 2 is the latest one that you should be using today since it provides VLSM, that is, Variable Length Subnet Mask support.
 It is the simplest and easiest protocol of routing to configure, although it also has got lesser features than OSPF.
 It is restricted to routing for the network having less than 15 hops.
 This protocol works quite well for a small network that doesn’t think of expanding largely.
 Another great feature about it is that the smallest routers and firewalls generally support it.

 4. BGP (Border Gateway Protocol)

-BGP is considered as the routing protocol of the Internet.
+BGP is considered the routing protocol of the Internet.
 It is also Exterior Gateway Protocol, that is, EGP which means that BGP is used by routers making decisions of routing on the Internet.
 If your home has a connection to the Internet, you don’t really need BGP or even need to run it.
-In case the router has got more than one dedicated connection to, you might require running.
+In case the router has got more than one dedicated connection, you might require running.
 It is a path-vector protocol that implies that it can select the best route compared to other routing protocols.
 BGP uses the “AS-PATH” as the routing metric and also selects the route that has got the shortest path through the entire Internet.